I’d been to Balabac, Palawan, twice and still couldn’t get over it. Here are the reasons why I love going back to Balabac!

 If you have checked-in baggage allowance on your flight back, you can hoard on these items for personal use or pasalubong!

 It’s impossible to spend days experiencing everything that Balabac has to offer without forming bonds with the rest of the people in your joiner tour.
-In my last trip to Balabac with Gala PH, I’m happy to have met new people and possible travel buddies for the future.
-Yey!
+I’d been here twice with 2 different groups of people and I loved both experiences!

 Book your tour via Gala PH